-4.1 The Director of Human Resources and Organisational Change is responsible for the payments of salaries and wages to all staff, including payments for overtime, as well as payment of expenses and any loans and for payment of allowances to members.
-The Director of Finance, Performance and Procurement is responsible for ensuring there are appropriate financial systems in place to make these payments.
+4.1 The Director of Human Resources and Organisational Development is responsible for all the payments of salaries and wages to all staff, including payments for overtime, as well as payment of expenses and any loans and for payment of allowances to members.
+The Director of Finance and Support Services is responsible for ensuring there are appropriate financial systems in place to make these payments.